huythedev/locket_catcher/README.md

 ## Features

-*   Downloads static and animated Locket images.
-*   Converts animated webp images to mp4 and sends as video to Telegram.
+*   Downloads Locket moments: videos are saved as MP4 if a direct video URL is provided by the API, otherwise images (from thumbnails) are saved as PNG.
-*   Sends static images as png to Telegram.
+*   Sends downloaded media (MP4 videos or PNG images) to Telegram.
 *   User allow-list and user-friendly notifications.
 *   Each media message in Telegram now has a "Rename" button.
     *   Click "Rename" to set a display name for the user who posted the moment.